chingachleung/Chinese_Hate_Speech-Baseline-/README.md

 # Chinese Hate Speech Classification Task  (Baseline Model)

-This aims to explore potential features of hate speech in Chinese that could be useful for future classification tasks.
+This task aims to explore potential features of hate speech in Chinese that could be useful for future more advanced classification tasks.
 The training dataset contains relevant Tweets I scrapped using a keyword approach.
 A total of 10 features were extracted from the Tweets, and they fall into the following 4 categories:

 1. Semantic Features
 2. Sentiments
-3. Lexcal Features
+3. Lexical Features
-4. Linguistics Features
+4. Linguistic Features

-For details of the features please see section [Feature Extraction](#feature-extraction)
+For details of the features please see section [Feature Extraction](#feature-extraction).

 I used Mutual Information to determine which features are associated to hate speech, and used Logistic Regression to determine the predictability of the features extracted.
 See [Feature Selection](#feature-selection) for details of the results.

 # Data
 I started with devlopeing a [hate speech lexcion](https://github.com/chingachleung/Chinese_Hate_seepch/blob/main/keywords.txt) based on multiple resources ([Hatebase.org](https://hatebase.org/), [Wiikpedia](https://zh.wikipedia.org/wiki/%E6%AD%A7%E8%A7%86%E8%AF%AD)) and retrieved Tweets using Twitter API that contain terms from the Lexicon.
 The Tweets in the dataset are in Simplified Chinese, Traditional Chinese or Cantonese.
 For this baseline model, I collected over 6000 Tweets.
 Around 25% percent of the Tweets are classifified as hate-speech, and 75% classified as non hate-speech.
 To inqure about the data, please contact me at wl607@georgetown.edu

 # Feature Extraction

 The following features are extracted from each Tweet:
-1. Similarity\
+1. Semantic similarity\
 To compare semantic similarity, I used the [Tencent Chinese W2V Corpus](https://ai.tencent.com/ailab/nlp/en/embedding.html) for embeddings.
 2. OOV counts
 3. Punctuations
-4. Sentence length
+4. Sentence lengths
 5. Sentence final particles
 6. Profanity count
 7. Sentiment